pratimatandekar/LeetCodeDSA/README.md

 This is Day one : I am solving leetcode easy problem : twoSum

-today work very hard like ....
+today the 3 num sums